abanoub1555/ecommerce_project/README.md

-i.
-What is the average spending time for user for our ecommerce?
+5---What is the average spending time for user for our ecommerce?

-ii.
-What is the frequency of purchase on each state? select count(test.order_fact.order_id) , test.user_dim_n.customer_state from
+6---What is the frequency of purchase on each state? select count(test.order_fact.order_id) , test.user_dim_n.customer_state
+from
 	test.order_fact